-There are a number of peoples within China’s borders including the Han, Manchu, Mongol and Tibetan.
-Tibetan populations are most genetically similar to other modern East Asian peoples.
-A 2016 study claimed that the Tibetan gene pool diverged from that of the Han Chinese around 15,000 years ago; attributed to a post-LGM [Last Glacial Maximum] dispersal.
-Analysis of around two hundred contemporary populations showed that Tibetans shared ancestry with 82% from East Asia, 11% from Central Asia and Siberia, 6% from South Asia, and 1% with western Eurasia and also Oceania.
-These results support the premise that Tibetans arose from a mixture of multiple ancestral gene pools and that their origins are more complicated and ancient than previously suspected.
-The date of divergence between Tibetans and the Sherpas of Nepal has been estimated to have taken place about 11,000 to 7,000 years ago [between the Flood 10,837 BCE and the time of Peleg circa 6755 BCE].
+There are a number of peoples within China’s borders which include the Han, Manchu, Mongol and Tibetan.
+Tibetan populations are most genetically similar with other modern East Asian peoples.
+A 2016 study claimed that the Tibetan gene pool diverged from that of the Han Chinese around 15,000 years ago [likely much later than this]; attributed to a post-LGM [Last Glacial Maximum] dispersal.
+Analysis of around two hundred contemporary populations showed that Tibetans shared ancestry with 82% from East Asia; 11% from Central Asia and Siberia; 6% from South Asia; and 1% with western Eurasia and also Oceania.

 Tibetans have been identified as the modern population that has the most alleles in common with Ust’-Ishim man.
 Ust’-Ishim man is the term given to the remains of an early modern [Cro-Magnon (Homo sapiens)] human inhabiting western Siberia.
 The fossil of a male left femur – discovered in 2008 – was a very important discovery, as it had intact DNA.
 This allowed the complete sequencing of its genome; the oldest modern human genome to be decoded.
 Dated as forty-five thousand years old, though about half this age is more likely to be accurate.